skamath2000/ARApp/README.md

 Authors and Acknowledgement

-The project was co-developed by Lydia Wang.
+The project was co-developed by Lydia Wang as part of a class project.